 What to Know About the Substance Abuse Counseling Certification and Licensure Process

-While the requirement to get an official seal of approval for offering your services seems straightforward enough, the reality is that the landscape of legal credentials for drug and alcohol counseling is often confusing.
+That’s why performing professional counseling work for SUD patients almost certainly requires you to obtain either a license or certification.
+While the requirement for official credentials seems straightforward, the reality is that the landscape of legal credentials for drug and alcohol counseling can be confusing.

-Understanding the Differences Between Certification and Licensure in Substance Abuse Addiction Counseling
+Understanding the Differences Between Certification and Licensure

-thinking to selfIf you are coming into the world of professional counseling from the outside, you should start by understanding the differences between certification and licensure.
+If you’re coming into professional counseling from the outside, start by understanding the fundamental difference between certification and licensure.

-• Licensure: A legal grant of authority from a state government agency with a specific scope of practice to provide substance abuse counseling
+• Licensure – A legal grant of authority from a state government agency, with a specific scope of practice to provide substance abuse counseling

 You can think of it this way: In some states, substance abuse counseling is state-regulated, and in those states, you have to be licensed through a government agency.
 In other states, the field is industry-regulated, in which case professional associations offer the certifications that employers require counselors to have.

 One important thing to grasp is that licensure is always an official process governed by a state authority that vets candidates and grants legal authority to practice substance abuse counseling.
-Now, to make things confusing, some state government credentialing agencies do use the term certification to describe some or all of the credentials they offer.
+Now, to make things even more confusing, some state government credentialing agencies use the term certification to describe some or all of the credentials they offer.
 This is just the term, though.

 Certification is offered through an organization outside of government, usually a non-profit, and effectively grants the same kind of authority.
 In fact, in most states with a non-governmental credentialing body, the state government has essentially delegated the authority to assess expertise and capability to an officially designated professional board.
 Still, states that do this are less involved in directly regulating the field, instead deferring to the industry to handle the vetting process for qualified counselors.

-counselor talking with young womanYou have to become licensed or certified at the state level to comply with legal or industry-regulatory standards to be able to provide substance use disorder treatment.
-Those legal standards and requirements will vary from state to state—in fact, you will find places where they are relatively lax and others that are pretty strict about who and how addiction treatment is performed.
+You have to become licensed or certified at the state level to comply with legal or industry-regulatory standards and provide substance use disorder treatment.
+Those legal standards and requirements vary from state to state—in fact, you’ll find places where they’re relatively lax and others that are strict about who can provide addiction treatment and how.

-A Look at Different License and Certification Levels in Addiction Counseling
+Different License and Certification Levels in Addiction Counseling

-• Peer Counselor – Specialists in recovery themselves with special training but often with only a high school education
+• Peer Counselor – Specialists in recovery themselves, with special training but often with only a high school education

 • Associate SUD Counselor – Offers treatment under close supervision with standard training and an associate’s degree.